Can you claim disability benefits if you have diabetes?

 Is diabetes a disability?

-If you can't manage your diabetes without insulin, medication or treatment, it is classed as a disability under the 2010 Equality Act - or if you live in Northern Ireland, the Discrimination Act 1995.
+If you can't manage your diabetes without insulin, medicine or treatment, it is classed as a disability under the 2010 Equality Act - or if you live in Northern Ireland, the Discrimination Act 1995.

-However, not everyone with diabetes who takes insulin or medication is eligible for a disability benefit.
+However, not everyone with diabetes who takes insulin or medicine is eligible for a disability benefit.
 Whether you are entitled to financial benefits depends on the level of care you need to live and get around, rather than the type of diabetes you have.

 Patient picks for Diabetes mellitus